 - Ypsilanti District Library

 There are a number of positions available in a variety of areas, including volunteer recruitment, social media management and tutoring.
 The organization provides regular, weekly working schedules to students.
 All positions pay $10 an hour.
 The average work study award would allow students to work approximately 10 hours a week.

-If you're an undergraduate student with a work-study award and are interested in the program, complete this form.
+If you're an undergraduate student with a work-study award and are interested in the program, please complete this form.